maximilianh/multiSub/README.md

     multiSub --help

 This script was tested on Python 2.7 and 3.6.
-If you do not plan to read GISAID xls files, this script has no dependencies.

-GISAID xls import requires the xlrd Python package that you can install with "pip install xlrd" or, if you are not administrator, with "pip install xlrd --user".
+If you do not plan to read GISAID xls files, you do not need to do anything else.
+GISAID xls import requires the xlrd Python package.
+You can install it with "pip install xlrd" or, if you are not administrator, with "pip install xlrd --user".
 If you use Mac OSX and do not have pip installed yet, run the command "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py && python3 get-pip.py"

 Using Microsoft Windows ?
 Please contact me at maxh@ucsc.edu.
+The script runs in the Windows WSL, but I can also provide a normal Windows .exe version, if that is helpful.

 ## Input

 The first input is a fasta file with multiple sequences, where each sequence has a unique ID.

-The second input file is a comma- or tab-separated table where the first column contains the sequence identifier, and the other columns contain the sequence annotations, sometimes called meta data, or "source tags" by NCBI.
+The second input file is the usual comma- or tab-separated table where the first column contains the sequence identifier, and the other columns contain the sequence annotations, sometimes called meta data, or "source tags" by NCBI.
 The first row contains the field names, sometimes called "headers".

-The second file can be in NCBI, ENA or GISAID format.
+This file can be in NCBI, ENA or GISAID format.
 For tsv and csv input, the required meta field names are "date" and "isolate".
-For GISAID input, only the fields "covv_location", "covv_collection_date" and "covv_virus_name" are used at the moment, both .xls and .csv GISAID files can be read.
+For GISAID input, only the fields "covv_location", "covv_collection_date" and "covv_virus_name" are used at the moment.
+GISAID files can be in .xls or .csv format.

 ## Output file formats

+The basic files seqs.fa and meta.tsv will always be created.

-By default, files in all possible formats are created.
+By default, files in all possible output formats are created.
 If you only want to create a subset, use the -f option and list the formats that you need:

 - "ncbi" - for manual Genbank upload, as a single fasta file with integrated tags: genbank.seqAndSource.fa